 Arches National Park has been on my bucket list for some time now, and this summer I finally had the chance to experience it.
 The middle of summer may not be the optimal time to visit central Utah, but sometimes you just have to grab an opportunity when it's in front of you, right?
 (The best time to visit in is the fall or spring.)

-1. Delicate Arch
+Delicate Arch

 Delicate Arch, iconic to Utah, is the most famous – and most photographed – arch in the world.

 There is a viewpoint along the park road from which drivers can a good view of Delicate Arch.
 However, if it is at all within your abilities, we strongly encourage you to take the hike to get an up close, personal look.
-(I’ll be writing more about the Delicate Arch Hike and how to survive it in an upcoming post.)

 Getting to Delicate Arch requires a moderately challenging hike, but it is totally worth the effort!
-Plan for at least 2 ½ hours to make the hike, go early to avoid the heat and crowds, and don't even think of hitting the trail without taking twice as much water as you think you need.
+Plan for at least 2½ hours to make the hike, go early to avoid the heat and crowds, and don't even think of hitting the trail without taking twice as much water as you think you need.

 Pro Tip: This image was taken at about 9:30am.
 If you want to photograph Delicate Arch in all its glory, with the sun hitting all those amazing bands of red and rust just right, you’ll have to brave the crowds at sunset.

-2. Giant's Grin
+Giant's Grin

-[On the Delicate Arch Trail]
+On the Delicate Arch Trail

 Full disclosure: I totally made that name up.

 This place isn't listed in any of the Arches National Park literature I could find, but it it one of the coolest places we saw at the park.
 (Literally.
 In the midmorning heat, it offered us some much needed shade.)
-I’m sure the ANP Rangers have a name for it, but I don’t know what it is.
+I’m sure the Arches Park Rangers have a name for it, but I don’t know what it is.
 Whatever it's called, you can find it a little more than three-quarters of the way up the Delicate Arch trail.

 What I do know is that when you arrive at this landmark, you should be smiling, because your destination is just around the corner!
 Before you continue though, take a minute to enjoy this mammoth formation and the stunning photo op it offers.

-3. Three Gossips & Sheep Rock
+Three Gossips & Sheep Rock

 I don’t know why, but these particular formations just made me smile.
 I suppose it tickles me that the inspiration for naming Three Gossips is just so universal - nearly everyone has aunties or uncles or siblings or friends who could be those three.
 And who doesn’t love a giant stone sheep in the desert?